ShepherdOnline/TSJ-05272017/_posts/2017-06-26-ask-anything-monday-6192017.md

 ase_map_component_start_point:
   - 'a:2:{s:3:"lat";d:29.760000000000001563194018672220408916473388671875;s:3:"lng";d:-95.3799999999999954525264911353588104248046875;}'
 ---
-<b>Q: Does the requirement for motorcycle Temporary Instruction Permits (TIP) which says “you must be under the constant visual supervision of a licensed motorcycle operator who is at least 18 years old at all times” mean that the supervisor must be on a motorcycle or is it acceptable for him/her to be in a car?</b>
+<strong>Q: Does the requirement for motorcycle Temporary Instruction Permits (TIP) which says “you must be under the constant visual supervision of a licensed motorcycle operator who is at least 18 years old at all times” mean that the supervisor must be on a motorcycle or is it acceptable for him/her to be in a car?</strong>

 With a TIP you are not allowed to have any passengers on the bike with you.
 It means you must have a licensed rider riding their bike next to you and must be within constant visual contact.
 This is very similar to a Graduated Driver’s License for a motor vehicle.
 This allows a new rider to gain experience under the watchful eye of licensed and experienced rider.